microsoft/nodejstools/Nodejs/Docs/User/Npm.md

 ## npm

-Looking to avoid not-invented-here syndrome? **npm** allows you to install and manage packages for use in your Node.js apps (among other things).
+One of the best things about Node.js is its extensive package ecosystem. **npm** allows you to install and manage packages for use in your Node.js apps (among other things).
 We'll assume you're familiar with basic npm functionality, otherwise check out [npmjs.org](http://npmjs.org) to learn more.

+There are several ways you can work with npm in Node.js Tools for Visual Studio:

+1. [```npm``` in the Command Prompt](#npm-in-the-command-prompt) - for running npm the good ol' fashioned way (in cmd.exe)
+2. [```.npm``` in the Node.js Interactive Window](#npm-in-the-nodejs-interactive-window) - for running npm without leaving Visual Studio
+3. [npm install GUI](#browsinginstalling-new-npm-packages-in-the-gui) - for browsing/installing packages from the npm repository
+4. [Solution Explorer](#managing-installed-packages-in-solution-explorer) - for viewing/managing installed packages
+5. [npm log in Output Window](#npm-log-in-output-window) - for viewing the output of npm commands in your Visual Studio session

+All of them will work together and synchronize with the project system.
+Let's take a look.
+[video:"npm in NTVS Walkthrough" SaOnGN6byeo 0.5]

 ### npm in the command prompt